zeshili/zeshili.github.io/index.md

 ## News and Updates

+- **July 2025：**I am excited to announce that I will be joining the University of Oklahoma in August 2025 as an assistant professor.
+- **June 2025：**Our paper "Objectifying the Subjective: Cognitive Biases in Topic Interpretations" has been accepted by Association for Computational Linguistics.
+- **May 2025：**Our paper "Feature Noise Resilient for QoS Prediction with Probabilistic Deep Supervision" has been accepted by Transactions on Service Computing.
 - **Jan 2024：**I am excited to serve as Co-Instructor for the course SENG321: Requirements Engineering at the University of Victoria.
 - **Oct 2023：**Our paper "Understanding User Feedback in Software Ecosystems: A Study on Challenges and Mitigation Strategies" has been accepted by ICSOB 2023.
 - **Aug 2023：**Our paper "Unveiling the Life Cycle of User Feedback: Best Practices from Software Practitioners" has been accepted by ICSE 2024 Technical Track.